mmdrn/bettermode-community/README.md

 Important Notes:

 - **`VITE_AUTH_TOKEN`**: This is a critical value.
-You must add a real and valid JWT authorization token here to access the Bettermode API.
+You must add a real and `valid JWT authorization token` here to access the `Bettermode API`.
 If this token is incorrect or missing, the application will not be able to fetch posts or authenticate users properly.
-- **`VITE_AUTH_PASSWORD and VITE_AUTH_EMAIL`**:: These values are used for fake authentication.
+- **`VITE_AUTH_PASSWORD and VITE_AUTH_EMAIL`**: These values are used for fake authentication.
 You can set any email and password here, but they must match what you input when logging in.
-Upon successful login, the token from this environment variable will be stored in the user's cookies.
+Upon successful login, the token from this environment variable will be stored in the user's `cookies`.
     After logging in with the correct credentials, the application will store a token key in the user's cookies, which will allow the user to access the posts list tied to that token.

 Authentication Flow:

-    After setting up the .env file, navigate to /signin.
+- After setting up the `.env` file, navigate to `/signin`.
-    Enter the email and password defined in the .env file.
+- Enter the `email and password` defined in the `.env` file.
 If the credentials are correct, the application will log you in and store the token in your cookies.
-    Once logged in, the user will be redirected to the home page and can access the /posts route to see the posts list tied to the provided token.
+- Once logged in, the user will be redirected to the home page and can access the `/posts` route to see the posts list tied to the provided token.

 Note: Be sure to set these values correctly to ensure smooth authentication and data fetching.